the-robots/gke-podinfo-cluster/README.md

 This project contains the necessary configurations for deploying an application on Kubernetes and setting up the required infrastructure.

-## Directory Structure

 - `applications/podinfo`: Contains Kubernetes manifests for the Podinfo application.
-- `infrastructure`: Contains Terraform configurations for infrastructure provisioning.
+- `infrastructure`: Contains Terraform configuration for infrastructure provisioning.
 - `.github/workflows`: Contains the GitHub Actions workflow for deployment.

 ## Applications Directory